anonymous300502/anonymous300502/README.md

 ## 🚀 Offensive Security & Red Team Enthusiast
 I'm a SOC Analyst passionate about cybersecurity, specializing in offensive security and red teaming.
 I develop cutting-edge tools to explore vulnerabilities and demonstrate the importance of strong security measures.

+## Note -
+Whatever is present on this profile is solely for educational purposes and developer won't be liable for any unethical or illegal activity pertaining to any kind.
+Please use the tools and programs for research and understanding, keep the cyber space secure.

 ![Profile Stats](https://github-readme-stats.vercel.app/api?username=anonymous300502&show_icons=true&theme=radical)